crystal-lang/crystal-book/docs/tutorials/basics/30_math.md

 #### Precedence

 When several operators are combined, the question arises in which order are they executed.
-In math there are several rules, like multiplication and division take precedence over addition and subtraction.
+In math, there are several rules, like multiplication and division taking precedence over addition and subtraction.
 Crystal operators implement these precedence rules.

 A tool to structure operations are parentheses.
 An operator expression in parentheses always takes precedence over external operators.